Stage-VSS/stage-vss.github.io/index.md

 <hr>

 ## Stage Server
-Stage includes a Stage Server app for remote stimulus presentation.
+Stage includes a Stage Server app to enable remote stimulus presentation across MATLAB sessions.
+The sessions may be running on the same machine or on separate machines across a network.

 ![server](public/images/server.png)

 <hr>

 ## Symphony Integration
-Stage was built alongside and integrates seamlessly with [Symphony](http://symphony-das.github.io).
+Stage integrates seamlessly with [Symphony](http://symphony-das.github.io).
+You can create and display Stage presentations directly in your Symphony protocols.

 ![symphony](public/images/symphony.png)